-- 2. Major requirements.
+- 1. The General Education requirements. - 2.
+Major requirements.
 Listed under the department in the Courses of Instruction section.
 A status sheet for every major will be provided listing specific course and hour requirements and should be maintained by the student; however, the Bulletin is the authoritative document regarding requirements.
 At least one-half of all hours required for the major must be earned at Grove City College.
-The major requirements determine the Major Quality Point Average (MQPA) calculation. - 3.
-Major-related requirements.
+The major requirements determine the Major Quality Point Average (MQPA) calculation.

+- 3. Major-related requirements.
 These courses, though required for the major, do not count toward the major QPA. - 4.
-Physical education.
-Two semester hours required of each student.
-Not more than eight hours may be counted toward the degree. - 5.
 Electives.
 Sufficient elective hours to complete the total of 128 hours required for the degree.
-To take advantage of the benefits of a liberal education and avoid overly narrow specialization, a significant portion of these electives should be chosen from fields not directly related to the student's field of concentration. - 6.
+To take advantage of the benefits of a liberal education and avoid overly narrow specialization, a significant portion of these electives should be chosen from fields not directly related to the student's field of concentration. - 5.
 Chapel.
 Chapel attendance is a requirement for graduation from Grove City College.
 Students are required to attend chapel sixteen times each semester.